-Here are six pointers for keeping this data confidential and strengthening
+Here are six pointers for keeping this data confidential and strengthening your cyber defense:

 1) Take inventory of where you store sensitive data.
 Whenever possible, maintain high-risk data on the fewest number of computers or servers, along with separating it from the rest of your business data.

 2) Encrypt sensitive electronic data via special software or security programs.
 This is especially important for any information you capture or transmit on portable devices like smartphones, tablets and laptops.
 You may also want to explore electronic “wiping” programs that permanently discard files deleted from your hard drive, as well as the remote wiping of phones in case of a security threat.

 3) Make sure you have a strong firewall.
 A fully protected network begins with a properly configured firewall, which acts as a first line of defense with Internet traffic coming in and out of your business.

 4) Keep antivirus and anti-malware programs up to date.
 Using these programs is smart but unless you’re staying on top of the latest versions or updates, you could open the door to newly emerging threats.